Wong Kan Seng: 2003 SARS outbreak

-Mas Selamat escape
+Mas Selamat's escape

-On 27 February 2008, alleged Jemaah Islamiyah leader Mas Selamat bin Kastari escaped from Whitley Road Detention Centre, leading to the largest manhunt in Singapore.
+On 27 February 2008, alleged Jemaah Islamiyah leader Mas Selamat Kastari escaped from Whitley Road Detention Centre, leading to the largest manhunt in Singapore.
 Wong expressed his regret in Parliament the day after the occurrence.

 "This should never have happened.
 I am sorry that it has."

 He revealed that Mas Selamat escaped when he was taken to the toilet before a meeting at the detention centre's family visit room.

 Wong was criticised because news of Mas Selamat's escape was not disseminated to the public until four hours after its occurrence.
 There were calls for Wong to step down, given the severity of the security lapse.
 Mas Selamat was eventually recaptured in Johor Bahru, Malaysia, on 1 April 2009, by Malaysian authorities, over a year after his escape.